Japanese Canadian Archival Materials

 Description of the Collections

-A number of collections have been fully processed.
+A number of collections has been fully processed.
 Please refer to "Finding Aid available" links below.
-For the remaining collections, please email Fabiano Rocha, Japan Studies Librarian, to inquire about how to access them.
+For the remaining collections, please email Fabiano Rocha, Japan Studies Librarian, or Elizabeth Carroll, Japanese Canadian Collections Archivist, to inquire about how to access them.

 |F. G. Shears||Consists of materials gathered by F. G. Shears in his capacity as the Director of the Vancouver branch of the Custodian of Enemy Property Office.
 The office was established with the purpose of seizing and liquidating the properties of Japanese Canadians who were dispossessed and relocated during the WWII.
 When the war ended, the office also helped with the administering of Japanese claims for remuneration in accordance with the findings of the Bird Commission.
 The collection is composed of correspondence, reports, office documents, Deep Bay Logging Company related documents, newspaper clippings, and published items.
 The materials were donated to the University of Toronto by the grandson of F. G. Shears via the connection with one of the University of Toronto’s faculty member||Finding aid available (please contact the library)||Fisher|